iamcanadian1973/advanced-excerpt/readme.txt

 = Does it work for WordPress version x.x.x? =

 I haven't had the chance to test the plugin on many versions of WordPress.
-It has been tested on 2.2 through 2.7, but it might work on other versions, too.
+It has recently been tested on 2.9, but it might work on other versions, too.
 You can safely try it yourself, because the plugin is unlikely to break anything (it's only an output filter).
 Please let me know if you succesfully tested it on another version of WordPress.

 = Is this plugin available in my language? / How do I translate this plugin? =